Blockchain, Cryptocurrency, and Digital Assets

 Prior to joining Cadwalader, John was a partner with Morgan & Finnegan.
 Before graduating from law school, he worked as an electrical engineer for Grumman Aerospace Corporation.
-John is currently Chair of the Membership Committee and has served as a Board Member of the New York Intellectual Property Law Association (NYIPLA) and is a member of the New York State Bar Association and the Conner Inn of Court.
+John has served as a Board Member of the New York Intellectual Property Law Association (NYIPLA) and is a member of the New York State Bar Association and the Conner Inn of Court.

 John received his J.D. from Fordham University School of Law, where he was a member of the Intellectual Property Law Journal.
 He received his Bachelor's Degree in Electrical Engineering, cum laude, and his Master's Degree in Engineering Management from Polytechnic University (now NYU-Poly).